Sant Cugat del Vallès: Demography

-There are some districts, villages and towns in this municipality such as Mira-sol with 14,474 inhabitants; Valldoreix, which has a population of 8,272; La Floresta, which has 4,553 inhabitants, and Les Planes, which is inhabited by 1,290 people.
+Sant Cugat del Vallès is made up of five districts: Sant Cugat center, Mirasol with 14,474 inhabitants, Valldoreix which has a population of 8,272, La Floresta with 4,553 inhabitants and Les Planes which is inhabited by 1,290 people.

 This table below shows the population of the municipality over the 20th century and the early 21st century.